 Etymologically, the word drama comes from the Greek word “draō” which means “to do/ to act”.
 Have you ever noticed two marks representing drama?
 These masks identified with drama illustrate the classic conventional distinction between comedy and tragedy.

 Drama, to this day, remains a precious art of collaborative production and reception, performed at a theatre for an audience.
 You might have enjoyed one yourself.
-However, it wouldn’t be exaggerating to say that this art is in decay.
+However, it wouldn’t be exaggerating to say that this art is slowly fading off.
 We have neglected the art too much but there’s still time.
 The importance of theatre art should be inculcated in everyone, whether children or adult.

 History of Drama in Literature

-As you can already guess, we can trace drama straight back to the ancient Greeks, where Western drama originated.
-The cultural city of Athens mainly produced three types of drama- tragedy, comedy and satyr play.
-The exact origin of drama, or plays are obscure, as is the custom for so many cultural traditions.
-However, drama, as a mode of festivities was institutionalised in Athens via competitions to celebrate God Dionysus in the 5th century BC.
-From the ancient period, only the works of a few dramatists remain to this day, namely the tragedians Aeschylus, Sophocles, Euripides and the comic writers Aristophanes and Menander.
+As you can already guess, we can trace drama straight back to Ancient Greece, where Western drama originated.
+The cultural city of Athens mainly produced three types of drama– tragedy, comedy and satyr play.
+The exact origin of drama, or plays is obscure, as is the custom for so many cultural traditions.

 The 16th and 17th century England was perhaps the most important period for drama.
-At this time, most plays were written in verses in iambic pentameter, that is, a type of metric line used in poetry and verse drama.
+At this time, most plays were written in verses in iambic pentameter.
+It is a type of metric line used in poetry and verse drama.
 It specifies the rhythm or meter in a particular line.
 In addition to William Shakespeare, Christopher Marlowe, Thomas Middleton and Ben Jonson are important playwrights of this period.
-The themes of such plays were largely drawn from Greek or Roman mythology.
+The themes of such plays were largely drawn from the mythology of Ancient Greece or Roman mythology.

-English Restoration Comedies in the period of the 17th and 18th centuries were also popular, bringing on the renaissance of English drama.
+English Restoration Comedies in the period of the 17th and 18th centuries were also popular, bringing on the renaissance of English drama in literature.
 Stealing from Greeks, Romans and other European counterparts, sexual explicitness, urbane, cosmopolitan wit, current topical literature, and dense, busy storylines marked English Restoration Comedies.

 During the second wave of Restoration comedy in the 1690s, William Congreve and John Vanbrugh’s “softer” plays sought to appeal to a more socially diversified audience with a large middle-class element, as well as female viewers.